ashishdotme/ashishdotme/README.md

 <b>📝 Latest TODOs</b>

 <!-- todos starts -->
-- pull data from netflix
+- Pull data from netflix
-- implement all design patterns
+- Implement all design patterns
-- generate index of all the courses I have done
+- Generate index of all the courses i have done
+- Support multiple tasks in a session
+- Learn composite pattern
 <!-- todos ends -->

 <b> 🤝To connect with me</b>